axsaucedo/scalable-data-science/contents.md

 * Small number of models to maintain
 * Data scientists have knowledge of models in their head
 * They each have their methods for tracking their progress
-    * Some use Jupyter Notebooks
-    * Some just put the data in different folders

 <br>
 ### It all works relatively well!